14 Tips For Bringing Plants Inside and Caring for Them Through Winter

 Winter pests are problematic for window plants.
 If they find your plants, they can easily spread throughout the house and do a lot of damage.
 Keep houseplants clean and watch for pests like mites.
 If you spot a problem, isolate the plant and treat it immediately.

 Add Extra Water for Vacations

-If you are going on vacation for a while (two weeks or more), it's all right to break the low water rule and give your house plants an extra soaking so they will stay healthy.
+If you’re going on vacation for two weeks or more, it’s all right to break the low-water rule and give your house plants an extra soaking so they stay healthy.

 Move Plants Away From Windows on Freezing Nights

-The air near windows can grow very cold when the temperature outside drops at night.
-Move house plants off the windowsill if it looks like it will freeze.
+The air near windows can grow perilously cold for plants when the temperature outside drops at night.
+Move house plants off the windowsill if you think they may freeze.
 Some people leave the plants in place and cover them with newspaper, but moving them is often easier.